+II.
 DISCIPLINARY SANCTIONS EXEMPTION

-The District understands that students may be reluctant to file complaints of sexual assault or other violation of this policy when alcohol and/or drugs were used.
-Whenever possible, the District will respond educationally, rather than punitively, to the use of drugs and/or alcohol so as to promote the reporting of sexual assault or other violation of this policy.
+The District understands that students may be reluctant to file complaints of sexual assault or other violation of this policy or regulation when alcohol and/or drugs are involved.
+Whenever possible, the District will respond educationally, rather than punitively, to the use of drugs and/or alcohol so as to promote the reporting of sexual assault or other violation of this regulation.
 However, the District reserves the right to use other remedies dependent upon the severity of the alcohol or drug use.
-An individual who participates as a complainant or witness in an investigation of sexual assault or other violation of this policy will not be subject to disciplinary sanctions for a violation of the District's student conduct policy at or near the time of the reported incident, unless the District determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty.
+An individual who participates as a complainant or witness in an investigation of sexual assault or other violations of this regulation will not be subject to disciplinary sanctions for a violation of the District's student conduct policy at or near the time of the reported incident, unless the District determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty.

+III.
 PROCEDURES AND PROTOCOLS